lbl-srg/obc/specification/source/cdl.rst

 `Brick <https://brickschema.org/>`_ and `Project Haystack <https://project-haystack.org/>`_ into their control software and technology. `ASHRAE 223p <https://www.ashrae.org/about/news/2018/ashrae-s-bacnet-committee-project-haystack-and-brick-schema-collaborating-to-provide-unified-data-semantic-modeling-solution>`_ is another upcoming metadata language that will describe the equipment topology in buildings and also the flow of different media.
-This section shall specify the syntax to follow to support these metadata languages and include the semantic information represented using these languages in a CDL class.
+This section specifies the syntax to support these metadata languages and include the semantic information represented using these languages in a CDL class.

-Semantic information shall be included within the ``annotation`` keyword, using the ``__Buildings`` or ``__cdl`` vendor annotation. ``__cdl`` shall be used when the semantic information is regarding a control sequence (inputs, outputs etc.) and ``__Buildings`` shall be used for every other instance that are not a part of the control sequence (equipment, zones etc.).
+Semantic information shall be included within the ``annotation`` keyword, using the ``__Buildings`` or ``__cdl`` vendor annotation. ``__cdl`` shall be used when the semantic information is part of a control sequence and ``__Buildings`` shall be used for every other instance such as equipment or a zone.
 The following instances can optionally have annotations containing semantic information:

 * Inputs,
 * Outputs,